UniversalDependencies/UD_Guajajara-TuDeT/README.md

 # Summary

 UD_Guajajara-TuDeT is a collection of annotated sentences in <a href="https://glottolog.org/resource/languoid/id/guaj1255">Guajajara</a>.
-Sentences stem from multiple sources describing various aspects of the languages, texts supplied by <a href="https://www.sil.org/">SIL</a>, sentences in the dictionary by Harrison and Harrison 2013 and from Harrison 1986, and from the New Testament translation by Wycliffe Bible Translators 2007.
+Sentences stem from multiple sources such as descriptions of the language, short stories, dictionaries and translations from the New Testament.
 Sentence annotation and documentation by Lorena Martín Rodríguez and Fabrício Ferraz Gerardi.

 # Introduction

 UD_Guajajara-TuDeT is a collection of annotated sentences in <a href="https://glottolog.org/resource/languoid/id/guaj1255">Guajajara</a>.
 It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources.
+Sentences stem from multiple sources describing various aspects of the languages, texts supplied by <a href="https://www.sil.org/">SIL</a>, sentences in the dictionary by Harrison and Harrison 2013 and from Harrison 1986, and from the New Testament translation by Wycliffe Bible Translators 2007.
 The project is work in progress and the treebank is being updated on a regular basis.
 Sentence annotation and documentation by Lorena Martín Rodríguez and Fabrício Ferraz Gerardi.